 Maintaining a clean room promotes a calming atmosphere— clutter scattered around a room may cause stress and anxiety, especially if you have a smaller bedroom.
 By keeping the bedroom clean, including washing bedding regularly, you can sleep and breathe easier.

 The best bedroom temperature for optimal sleep is anywhere between 60 and 67 degrees.
 The body naturally drops in temperature to prepare for sleep— methods to promote a lower body temperature include using ceiling fans and taking a warm bath or shower before bed.
+You might also want to consider investing in a mattress that’s best for cool sleeping like Nolah or other high-quality manufacturers.

 In today’s tech-savvy world, electronics follow us everywhere, including to bed.
 Electronic devices emit blue light, a high-frequency light that stimulates the brain and messes with the body’s sleep-wake cycle.
-Try to avoid electronic devices an hour before bed and use a light-filter to remove or reduce blue light exposure.
+Try to avoid electronic devices an hour before bed and use a light filter to remove or reduce blue light exposure.

 Aromatherapy is a great method of boosting calm in the bedroom.
 Scents like lavender and sandalwood may lower blood pressure, heart rate, and temperature.
 Essential oils are not the only influence— the scent of your laundry detergent in your bedding may affect how you sleep, too.